NanoNebulas/Quantum-Computing/README.md

 5. In that sense we have our north south negative and positive electron
 6. to use for 1 positive north 0 positive south  -1 negative north -0 negative south
+7. The spin here is important North or South and it is magnetic.
+8. We have two ways of looking at this, a practical (many electrons view) and a single electron view